stleary/JSON-java/README.md

 * JSON-java.jar<br>

 **To build from the command line using gradle:**
-Until the unit tests are merged into the JSON-Java project, the code has to be wired by hand.
+Until the unit tests are merged into the JSON-Java project, the code has to be wired by hand. <br>
-\# In an empty directory of your choice, clone JSON-Java-unit-test:
+\# In an empty directory of your choice, clone JSON-Java-unit-test:<br>
 ````
 git clone https://github.com/stleary/JSON-Java-unit-test.git .
 ````